vedph/cadmus_tool/Readme.md

 Cadmus configuration and utility tool.

-This tool requires plugin providers under its `plugins` folder.
+Since version 2, this tool requires plugin providers under its `plugins` folder.
+The plugin architecture is a planned upgrade to avoid the tool being dependent on Cadmus projects, each having its own models.
+Otherwise, every Cadmus project should be included as a dependency in the CLI tool, defeating the purpose of a generic and universal tool.
 Plugins are used to get Cadmus factory providers.
 A Cadmus factory provider plugin acts as a hub entry point for all the components to be packed in the CLI tool for a specific project.

+The tool has now become more like an empty shell, where project-dependent components are demanded to plugins under its `plugins` folder.
+The commands requiring plugins are those used to build a full Cadmus MySql index from its Mongo database, or to seed a Mongo Cadmus database with mock data.
+To this end, the CLI tool requires two factory objects: one for the repository, acting as the hub for all its parts and fragments; and another for the part and fragment seeders.

+These providers glue together the composable Cadmus parts, and as such are surface components laid on top of each Cadmus solution, just like services in the web APIs.
+A similar service is also required for these two functions of the CLI tool, for each Cadmus soluition.
+So, each solution will provide its plugin.
+Plugins are an easy solution for the CLI tool because runtime binding via reflection there is a viable option, which instead is not the case for the API backend (this gets packed into a different Docker image for each solution).

+Consequently, plugins are not found in this CLI solution.
+They can be found in a corresponding CLI project in the respective Cadmus backend solutions.

-Place your own plugins in a subfolder of this folder, naming each subfolder after the DLL plugin filename.
+To use a plugin, place its files (the library and its dependencies) in a subfolder of this folder, naming each subfolder after the DLL plugin filename.
 For instance, plugin `Cadmus.Cli.Plugin.Mqdq.dll` should be placed in a subfolder of the `plugins` folder named `Cadmus.Cli.Plugin.Mqdq`.

-Plugins are not found in this solution.
-They can be found in a corresponding CLI project in the respective Cadmus backend solutions.

 ## Index Database Command